 Tips on how to do a good presentation:

-- What you say is more important than what’s on your slides
+- What you say is more important than what is on your slides

-- Don’t have too many slides (a good rule of thumb is one slide per minute)
+- Avoid having too many slides (a good rule of thumb is one slide per minute)

 - Keep slides simple (no more than 4-5 bullet points, short sharp sentences, lots of pictures)